timetag/timetag.github.io/docs/actions.rst

     .. note::
         The product of the histogram parameters (bin size and bin number) gives you the maximum correaltion length if you are performing a correlational analysis.

+        Using record_all with multi-dimensional histogram is not yet fully tested.

 Examples
 ......